gabriel-marchetti/Obsidian_Vault_2/Faculdade/IC/Papers/minimax-group-fairness-algorithms-nd-experiments.md

+I will follow the paper reading method showed by Peter Klein - [[general]]
 # 1.a) Abstract:
 - **Fairness** as *worst-case* outcomes across groups - contrast between [[Fairness-Aware_Classifier_With_Prejudice_Remover_Regularizer]] that uses a general score.
 - Provably convergent oracle-efficient learning algorithms for minimax-group-fairness.